Ozark Christian College

-Ozark Christian College (OCC) is a private evangelical Christian college.
+Ozark Christian College and Lincoln Seminary (OCC/LS) is a private evangelical Christian college.
 Established in 1942 in Bentonville, Arkansas, it moved to Joplin, Missouri in 1946.
 It is affiliated with the Restoration Movement of Christian Churches and Churches of Christ.
 It emphasizes vocational preparation for preaching, missionary, worship, youth, and children's ministers.

 Academics

 As an institution of biblical higher education, Ozark Christian College prepares students to leave and serve in the church and other Christian ministries.
 A dual degree program with Missouri Southern State University lets students earn two bachelor's degrees—one from each college—to serve in various fields.
 OCC's hybrid master's program offers Christian ministry training at the graduate level.
 Ozark also offers an entire undergraduate degree online.
 Ozark is accredited by the Association for Biblical Higher Education and the Higher Learning Commission.